Today’s rates for a wide variety of multifamily loans

 Conduit Financing: The Benefits and Risks for CRE Borrowers

-CMBS came roaring back for a variety of reasons, including the fact that they often provide the highest leverage loan a borrower can get for properties in secondary and tertiary markets.
+CMBS came roaring back for a variety of reasons, including the fact that they often provide the highest leverage loan a borrower can get for properties in secondary and tertiary markets, provided a property meets a lender's debt yield requirements.
 However, CMBS loans aren’t ideal for everyone— as they can provide a particularly poor loan servicing experience rife with significant prepayment penalties.

 The Pros of CMBS/Conduit Loans

 When it comes to financing a non-Class A commercial property, or financing a property owned by a borrower with a less-than-ideal financial history, CMBS loans can be an ideal choice.
 Since CMBS loans are generally asset-based, underwriters don’t delve too deeply into borrower financials, which can be highly beneficial for borrowers who may not have the greatest credit.
-In addition, CMBS loans are fully assumable, so if a borrower wants to sell their property, they can transfer the loan unto the new buyer.
+In addition, CMBS loans are fully assumable, so if a borrower wants to sell their property, they can transfer the loan to the new buyer.

 Most importantly, however, CMBS offers leverages up to 75%, with rates, on average, as low as 4.30% for many borrowers.
-Conduit loans are also typically fixed-rate, so borrower won’t have to worry about rates fluctuating during the life of their loan.
+Conduit loans are also typically fixed-rate, so a borrower won’t have to worry about rates fluctuating during the life of their loan.

 The Cons of CMBS/Conduit Loans

 In the beginning of this article, we mentioned that conduit loans may not provide a great servicing experience.
 This is because, in general, CMBS lenders don’t service these loans themselves; instead, they hire this out to a third-party servicer, who may not have the borrower’s best interests in mind.
-Plus, the fact that these loans are pooled, securitized, and sold on the secondary market mean that most borrowers will be required to conduct either yield maintenance or defeasance in order to repay their loan.
+Plus, the fact that these loans are pooled, securitized, and sold on the secondary market means that most borrowers will be required to conduct either yield maintenance or defeasance in order to repay their loan.